gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 > Introduced in GitLab 11.5.

 NOTE: **Note:**
-You can reference the sample [Knative Ruby App](https://gitlab.com/knative-examples/knative-ruby-app) to get started.
+You can reference and import the sample [Knative Ruby App](https://gitlab.com/knative-examples/knative-ruby-app) to get started.

 Add the following `.gitlab-ci.yml` to the root of your repository (you may skip this step if using the sample [Knative Ruby App](https://gitlab.com/knative-examples/knative-ruby-app) mentioned above):